zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

-# DORIS Desktop Version for batch processing
+# DORIS Desktop Version

-DORIS Desktop Version is a desktop software that can be installed on local computers.
+DORIS Desktop is a software that can be installed on local computers.
 It is designed to allow effortless batch processing of large volumes of death certificates.
-Whether working with text or code modes, this software analyzes thousands of death certificates and supports multiple formats, Excel, CSV, and JSON.
+Whether working with text or code modes, this software analyzes thousands of death certificates.
+It allows importing certificates from multiple formats, Excel, CSV, and JSON.

 ![dorisuipicture](img/dorisui.png)

-## Download and quick installation

-The DORIS UI desktop software for batch processing can be downloaded from the following link:

-- Version 1.0 Release Candidate 1
-	- Download link for Windows: [DorisUI_1.0.0-rc.1_windows_x64.msix](https://icdcdn.who.int/doris/DorisUI_1.0.0-rc.1_windows_x64.msix)

-DORIS installation and launch is a quick and very simple process and involves double-clicking on the downloaded file and following the on-screen instructions.

 ## Supported modes and file formats